-Are you more likely to take a bit of risk with your money moves or are you pretty cautious about how you spend your money?
+Are you more likely to take a bit of risk with your money moves, or are you pretty cautious about how you spend your money?

-Do you have time to actively invest or do you want to take a more passive, backseat approach?
+Do you have time to invest actively, or do you want to take a more passive, backseat approach?

 Where do your anxieties around money lie?
-Do you feel comfortable adhering to the rule that you shouldn’t ever expect to use the money you invest(there will ALWAYS be some semblance of risk)?
+Do you feel comfortable adhering to the rule that you shouldn’t ever expect to use the money you invest?
+There will ALWAYS be some semblance of risk.

 Do you have debt?

 Rental real estate is a HOT topic these days.
-If you’re interested in this route, keep in mind the purchase price and carrying costs have to be low enough to be covered by your tenant’s monthly rent payment.
+If you’re interested in this route, keep in mind that the purchase price and carrying costs have to be low enough to be covered by your tenant’s monthly rent payment.
 Oh, and don’t forget about the management of the property!